Nutrition Consultant, Herbalist & Weight-Loss Coach

 A mother of seven, author, nutrition consultant and herbalist with over twenty years of experience, Miriam is known for her warm, intuitive approach, combined with highly effective tools and techniques that work.

-Her educational background includes undergraduate anthropology at UCLA with specializations in medical anthropology and public health, a work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara, a professional apprenticeship with Master Herbalist Jane Bothwell, and graduate nutrition training at Huntington College of Health Sciences.
+Her educational background includes undergraduate anthropology at UCLA with specializations in medical anthropology and public health, a work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara (1991-92), a professional apprenticeship with Master Herbalist Jane Bothwell (1992-94), and graduate nutrition training at the University of Bridgeport (MS, CNS anticipated 2018).

 She is a member of the National Association of Nutrition Professionals, and has been the proprietor of Miriam’s Garden Herbal Products since 1994.